top of page

 2. Speak to Yourself Like a Beloved Friend

-At the end of each day, jot down one thing you followed through on, no matter how small.
+At the end of each day, note one thing you managed to follow through on, no matter how small.
+This creates a record of your reliability over time.
+Gradually, it helps to rewrite your self-narrative.

 “What do I need right now to feel supported?”